AndreTeixeira1998/overleafwiki/FAQ.md

 `db.users.remove({email:"delete_this_user@gmail.com"})`

 ## Maximum size of projects in ShareLaTeX
-The maximum amount of editable data in ShareLaTeX is 5mb, this does not include images or other large non editable files.
+* The maximum amount of editable data in ShareLaTeX is 5mb, this does not include images or other large non editable files.
+* The maximum number of entities is 2000 per project (folder, docs, images)
+* The maximum size of an non editable entity is 50mb

+## Maximum size of uploads
+Uploads are limited to 50mb per entity.

 ## What is a public project?
 A public project is a project which has had all authentication removed from it so anyone can access it.
 It will not show up on other users project lists.